marucsmackey/Robo-sumo3/README.md

 Once wired exactly as above, upload `sumo_luring.ino` to the Nano.
 The robot will spin in SEARCHING mode and follow the luring/presentation logic described in the sketch.

+## What the Robot Does (Step-by-Step)

+1. **SEARCHING** – Both motors spin in opposite directions so the robot slowly turns in place.
+It is “sweeping” the arena to find an opponent.
+This continues until either ultrasonic sensor reports an enemy within the detection range for multiple consecutive readings (to avoid reacting to noise).
+2. **LURE_LEFT or LURE_RIGHT** – Once the enemy is seen on one arm, the robot drifts forward while steering slightly toward the opposite side.
+This gentle pull encourages the opponent to chase it toward the closest arena edge.
+It keeps luring until the enemy gets within the “presentation” distance near the edge.
+3. **PRESENT_LEFT_ARM / PRESENT_RIGHT_ARM** – When the enemy is very close to the edge, the robot quickly pivots so the opposite arm faces the opponent.
+Presenting the opposite arm exposes the white edge directly behind the robot so the opponent is more likely to charge out of bounds.
+4. **WAIT_FOR_HIT** – After presenting an arm, the robot pauses and watches the ultrasonic sensor on that arm only.
+It waits up to one second for the enemy to commit.
+Sudden distance drops (≥20 cm) or extremely short readings (<12 cm) are treated as hits.
+5. **BACKING_UP** – If a hit is detected, the robot immediately reverses for 300 ms to break contact, then stops and returns to SEARCHING.
+If no hit happens within the timeout, it also returns to SEARCHING so it can try again.
+6. **EDGE OVERRIDE** – At any time, if any bottom IR sensor sees the white border, the robot aborts whatever it was doing, backs up for ~450 ms, turns for ~250 ms, and then resumes SEARCHING.
+This prevents accidental self-elimination.

+These steps repeat continuously so the robot keeps teasing the opponent toward the edge, presenting a trap, and recovering safely whenever contact or the border is detected.

 ## Uploading the Sketch Without Diff Artifacts

 1. Either clone this repository or open `sumo_luring.ino` in your browser and click **Raw** so you see only the sketch text.